 - Database management systems

 Relationships and a strong work ethic are important to Dr. Fraizer.
 She appreciates the need to manage cases to meet her clients’ goals, without compromising the value of solid knowledge of the facts and sound application of the law.
-She is active in mentoring associates at her firm, sponsors Fish & Richardson’s Silicon Valley Life Sciences Seminars, and regularly attends forums in the Valley focused on entrepreneurship and innovation.
+She is active in mentoring associates at her firm, supports initiatives and programs for advancement of women in law, sponsors Fish & Richardson’s Silicon Valley Seminar Series, and regularly attends forums in the Valley focused on entrepreneurship and innovation.